cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ```
 ## Installing the Operating System

 Using the kickstart file directly from  this site you can install CentOS 7 in any virtual, baremetal, or cloud environment  that support kickstart  installation.
-At the end of this guide you will learn how to deploy a kickstart installing in  the following environments
+At the end of this guide you will learn how to deploy a kickstart installing in  the following environments.

  - Using  [Oracle VirtualBox](https://www.virtualbox.org/) in Linux or Windows
  - Using [Vulre](https://www.vultr.com/)
+Use the the following URL bfor

 ## Updating Software
 To meet demands enforced by our security policy we need to keep the software up

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzkxNzU4OTRdfQ==
+eyJoaXN0b3J5IjpbLTgyOTc5MDIyMF19
 -->